 Applications to the master's and Ph.D. programs in Linguistics may only be submitted electronically.
 The deadline of application for Fall admission is December 1.

-In addition to the online application form, applicants must also provide the following materials.
-Note that the online application process may include some of these items and you will be required to upload them to the application.
+In addition to the online application form, applicants must also provide the following material on a form that can be uploaded to the application.

 - Résumé or Vita (upload to online application)

-- A statement outlining your educational and career goals may also be attached to your application.
+- A statement of purpose, outlining your educational and career goals.
 This very important part of your application helps the faculty to decide whether our program is appropriate for you.
 In the statement, you should explain why you want to study linguistics and what you intend to do with the knowledge you would gain from studying here.
 You should also note any special circumstances concerning your application, your prior training or experience, and anything else you wish the faculty to take into account in evaluating your application. (upload to online application)

-- One (1) official copy of your transcript from the baccalaureate granting institution, and any transcripts from institutions attended post-baccalaureate.
+- Transcripts from the baccalaureate granting institution, and any transcripts from institutions attended post-baccalaureate.
 If your transcript was issued in a language other than English, a certified translation in English should be attached to each official copy. (upload to online application)

 - Three (3) letters of recommendation.
 If possible, these people should include faculty members who have supervised your earlier work.
 You will need to provide the names, titles, and contact information of the individuals you are requesting recommendations from on the online application .
 If the person recommending you is unable to complete the LOR online they can send a hardcopy directly to the department at firstname.lastname@example.org .

 Note to all applicants: We must receive all mandatory materials for your application to be considered for admissions.
-In particular, we cannot offer any admission status, conditional or otherwise, without GRE or proof of English proficiency.
-Requests to waive these requirements are routinely not granted and will slow down the process of your application.
+In particular, we cannot offer any admission status, conditional or otherwise.
+Requests to waive admission requirements are routinely not granted and will slow down the process of your application.
 Consult the online application checklist for updates on the status of your application.